autotelik/datashift_journey/README.md

 #### Naming conventions

+> The Classified version of the state name, plus "Form", so a `:billing_address` state should be backed by a form called `BillingAddressForm`

-The DSJ Controller will search for a related Form for each state using the Factory class/method
+The DSJ Controller will search for a matching Form for each state using the Factory class/method

 ```ruby
 DatashiftState::FormObjectFactory.form_object_for(journey_plan)
 ```

-The expected form Class name is defined as  :
+In code, the expected form Class name is defined as  :

 ```ruby
 "#{modules}::#{journey_plan.state.classify}Form"
 ```

-> i.e The Classified version of the state name, plus "Form", so a `:billing_address` state should be backed by a form called `BillingAddressForm`

 When using namespaces the *module* structure , can be set via the DSJ Configuration object, which can be set, using a standard block format, in an initializer, as so: